-Cs v
+Cs v s 11).

-S 11.
 Vain is her wish.
-(Wordsworth)

-0

-Adv v

-12. After many a summer dies the swan (Tennyson).

-v s v

-13. Full many a glorious morning have I seen.
-(Shakespeare)

-S

-In the above examples, when the subject complement (adjective), the time adverbial, the direct object are fronted, all of these optionally trigger subject / verb inversion in poetry.

-Eliot's poetry and Chaucer's among others will be used as illustrative examples of all types of deviation.
+(Wordsworth) Adv v s 12).
+After many a summer dies the swan (Tennyson).
+O V S V 13).
+Full many a glorious morning have I seen (Shakespeare) In the aforementioned examples, when the subject complement (adjective), the time adverbial, and the direct object are fronted, all of these optionally trigger subject / verb inversion in poetry.
+Eliot's poetry and Chaucer's poetry among others will be used as illustrative examples of all types of deviation.
 The Language in most of Eliot's poems is not only audacious, but lacking in intelligible connections.
 As a verbal impressionist, he flouts traditional syntax by introducing phrases that appear to have no grammatical functions.
-The fragmentary style results from terse, conversational sentences; it is very noticeable in "Gerontion".
-(Partridge 1976, 141):

-14. I was neither at the hot gates

-Nor fought in the warm rain

-Nor knee deep in salt marsh, heaving a cutlass

-Bitten by flies, fought

-Partridge (ibid: 181) states "In its compression, Eliot's syntax is simpler than that of any other modern poets.
-The difficulties that arise result from the impressionistic fragments of thought and inadequate use of stops to signal their relationships, for example, lines (21-3) of Animula:

-15. The pain of living and the drug of dreams

-Curl up the small soul in the window seat

-Behind the Encyclopaedia Britannica

-Additionally, the style in which "Journey of the Maji" is written is modeled on biblical prose, with much phrasal coordination, and many participial constructions taking the place of clauses. (ibid:183).
-Three participial lines are initiated by the preposition "with":

-16. With the voices singing in our ears (19)

-With a running stream and a water-mill (23)

-With an alien people clutching their gods (42)

-It may be maintained that emphasis can be given to new or important information by making sure that it occurs towards the end of the sentence or clause.
+The fragmentary style results from terse, conversational sentences.
+This is very noticeable in "Gerontion".
+(Partridge 1976: 141): 14).
+I was neither at the hot gates Nor fought in the warm rain Nor knee deep in salt marsh, heaving a cutlass Bitten by flies, fought Partridge states "In its compression, Eliot's syntax is simpler than that of any other modern poets (181).
+The difficulties that arise result from the impressionistic fragments of thought and inadequate use of stops to signal their relationships.
+For example, this can be illustrated in lines (21-3) of "Animula" quoted underneath: 15).
+The pain of living and the drug of dreams Curl up the small soul in the window seat Behind the Encyclopaedia Britannica Additionally, Partridge argues that the style in which "Journey of the Maji" is written is modeled on biblical prose, with much phrasal coordination, and many participial constructions taking the place of clauses.
+(183).
+In the lines quoted underneath from "Journey of the Maji" three participial lines are initiated by the preposition "with:" 16).
+With the voices singing in our ears (19) With a running stream and a water-mill (23) With an alien people clutching their gods (42) It may be maintained that emphasis can be given to new or important information by making sure that it occurs towards the end of the sentence or clause.
 This is information structure.
-In the opening line of The Hollow Men for example, Eliot uses a quite normal order of clause elements:

-17. Subject: We

-Verb: are

-Complement: the hollow men (1)

-The length of the complement here is an indication of its information value in the clause.
+For example, in the opening line quoted underneath from "The Hollow Men," Eliot uses a quite normal order of clause elements: 17).
+Subject: We Verb: are Complement: the hollow men (1) The length of the complement here is an indication of its information value in the clause.
 It may be called end weight for the purpose of emphasis.
-Eliot's poetry is full of "figures of repetition" or parallelism, (cf Wright, 1965: 93-100).

-Eliot extensively uses "anaphora" in which a word on a group of words is repeated at the beginning of successive lines.
-He makes use of these figures to support a tone of monotony, a sudden dramatic moment, or an ironic linkage of apparently different elements.

-Anaphora, frequently used by Eliot, can be employed to build up an impression of grandeur by the measured emphasis of the figure of parallelism, (cf. Halliday and Hasan, 1976: 4; Leech, 1969: 80; Ust D.2000; Wright, ibid):

-18. After the torchlight red on sweaty faces

-After the frosty silence in the gardens

-After the agony in stony places (The Waste Land: 322-4)

-19. Too quick despair, wherefore with thou go?
+Wright (1965) contends that Eliot's poetry is full of "figures of repetition" or parallelism (93-100).
+For instance, Eliot extensively uses "anaphora" in which a word or phrase is repeated at the beginning of successive lines in the same poem.
+Eliot extensively makes use of these figures of speech to support a tone of monotony, a sudden dramatic moment, or an ironic linkage of apparently different elements.
+Anaphora, frequently used by Eliot, can be employed to build up an impression of grandeur by the measured emphasis of the figure of parallelism, (Halliday and Hasan 1976:4; Leech, 1969:80; Ust D.2000; Wright 1965).
+In the lines quoted below from T.S Eliot's "The Waste Land" and Mathew Arnold's "Thyrsis" both poets respectively use anaphora to show parallelism.
+18).
+After the torchlight red on sweaty faces After the frosty silence in the gardens After the agony in stony places ("The Waste Land" 322-4) 19).
+Too quick despair, wherefore with thou go?